lbrack1/perch-docker-compose/README.md

 [Install Docker Compose](https://docs.docker.com/compose/install/)

-Clone this repository or copy the files from this repository into a new folder.
+Clone this repository using the leatest release or copy the files from this repository into a new folder.

 ## Configuration